Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 4. Carlson The Very Finest Fish Oil — Best Liquid Option

 Some people simply cannot or will not swallow large softgels.
-For them, Carlson's liquid fish oil is a revelation.
-Each teaspoon delivers 1,600mg of omega-3s—more than most people get from two or three capsules—in a lemon-flavored liquid that actually tastes decent.
+For them, Carlson's liquid fish oil is a strong option.
+Each teaspoon delivers 1,600mg of omega-3s, including 800mg EPA and 500mg DHA, more than most people get from two or three standard capsules, in a lemon-flavored liquid that actually tastes pleasant.

 Buy Now On Amazon